Use Viewport’s simplified article view to display help directly within your own app (via iFrames).

 Add Help in Your App

-Implement a help article within your app using the
+Embed a link to your Viewport help article within your app using the

-Implement an iframe within your app at the position your help article should be shown
+Implement an iframe within your app at the position where your help article should be shown.
+We recommend to implement the iFrame so that it opens after a user clicks on an icon or some other visual cue.

-Go to your help article in the viewport and pick the article you want to display
+Get the link to the article you want to display

-Use this URL as the source for the iframe.
+Use this link as the source for your iframe.

 Break Up Long Articles with Page Inclusions